dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 For detailed instructions on how to configure semantic models and metrics, refer to our [getting started guide](/docs/use-dbt-semantic-layer/quickstart-sl).

-Please be aware that you will need to upgrade your development environment to dbt>1.6 if you're developing Metrics and Semantic Models in the IDE.
-This will upgrade the version for other analysts on your team who are using the IDE, and may cause errors if they still have metrics defined using the spec in dbt 1.5 or below.
+* Note, if you're developing in metrics and semantic models in the dbt Cloud IDE, make sure to update your development environment to dbt version 1.6 or newer.
+This update will affect other analysts on your team who use the IDE for the same project.
+If they have metrics defined using dbt version 1.5 or older, it might cause errors.

 #### Test your metrics